 February 3, 2017,

 at 8:30 A.M.
 Eastern Time.

-Total nonfarm payroll employment increased by 280,000 in May, and
+Total nonfarm payroll employment rose by 156,000 in December, and

-the unemployment rate was essentially unchanged at 5.5 percent.
+the unemployment rate was little changed at 4.7 percent.
+Job growth

 The unemployment rate for veterans who served on active duty in the U.S. Armed